The Basics

 Wildland Urban Interface

 Often referred to by the acronym WUI (pronounced Woo-ie) this is the area within about a mile and a half from the edge of town.
-Vegetation in this zone should be managed carefully to reduce flammability and the risk of fire getting into the tops of trees.
-This includes heavy thinning and strategic fire breaks.
+Vegetation in this zone should be managed carefully to reduce fire ignition, spread, and ensure safe transportation routes in the face of fire.
+Management in the WUI includes thinning, prescribed fire, and fire breaks.

 A community wildfire protection plan identifies a suite of strategies that a community can implement to make it more likely to cope with the risk of wildfire in the vicinity.
 A good plan includes: